 Can you organise an interpreter?

-Yes — we can organise for an accredited interpreter to help you.
+Yes—we can organise for an accredited interpreter to help you.
 We are committed to making our services accessible to people from culturally and linguistically diverse backgrounds and people with disabilities.

 If you would like this factsheet explained in your language, please phone the Translating and Interpreting Service on 13 1450 to speak to an interpreter.
 Ask them to connect you to Legal Aid Queensland.
-If you have a hearing impairment please call the TTY service on (07) 3238 3023.
+If you have a hearing or speech impairment please call the TTY service on (07) 3238 3023.
 These are free services.

 How do I provide feedback or make a complaint?

-Your feedback — complaints, compliments and suggestions — is welcome and we take it seriously.
+Your feedback—complaints, compliments and suggestions—is welcome and we take it seriously.

 To make a comment about the service you received from Legal Aid Queensland, you can complete our client feedback form.
 The form is available from your local Legal Aid office and our website.